stueja/viddupes/README.md

  - renamed some file handles and variables
  - minor corrections (e. g. printf("\%") to printf("%%")
- - changed ffmpeg command line to use frames from somewhere within the video
+ - changed ffmpeg command line to use frames from somewhere within the video (to adjust to video recordings with differing commercials before the recording)